StrangeBeeCorp/docs/docs/thehive/installation/system-requirements.md

 The recommended storage requirements for TheHive vary based on the use case and data volume:

-* 100GB of storage is recommended for most use cases, primarily for storing application data such as alerts, cases, observables, and logs.
+* 100 GB of storage is recommended for most use cases, primarily for storing application data such as alerts, cases, observables, and logs.
-* 150GB of storage is recommended for more intensive use cases with higher data volume or complex workflows.
+* 150 GB of storage is recommended for more intensive use cases with higher data volume or complex workflows.

 ## Recommended operating systems

-=== "Packages installation"
+=== "Linux installation"

     TheHive is officially supported on the following Linux distributions: